 - 1. Make sure the headlamp switch is in the off position, then remove two screws, grommets and the license plate lamp assembly from the trunk lid. - 2.
 Carefully pull the bulb from the socket and push in the new bulb. - 3.
-Install the lamp assembly on the trunk lid with two grommets, ensuring that the grommets are nucled all the way in to the trunk lid and s pushed all the way in to the trunk lid and secured with two screws.
+Install the lamp assembly on the trunk lid with two grommets, ensuring that the grommets are pushed all the way in to the trunk lid and secured with two screws.